100mslive/web-sdks/README.md

 To update the same in dependent packages run
 `lerna add @100mslive/hms-video --scope=@100mslive/hms-video-store --exact`

+### Publishing Alpha/Experimental versions

+To publish an alpha/experimental from your `experimental` branch, run the 'Create Release PR' action on the `experimental` branch.
+This bumps the version of all the packages and creates a PR against your `experimental` branch.

+Merge this PR into your `experimental` branch and run the 'Publish Packages' on your branch to publish the packages.

 ### Syncing with webapp

 check the existing remotes with `git remote -v`;